Temporal Straightening for Latent Planning: Experiments

 \subsection{Architecture details}

 Here, we describe the encoder and predictor architectures used to instantiate our world model.

-\paragraph{Visual encoder.} We consider two encoder setups for the visual encoder $\mathcal{E}^s_\phi$: \begin{itemize} \item A \textbf{frozen pretrained} visual backbone with a lightweight projector: We use DINOv2~\citep{oquab2024dinov2} as the backbone which has shown the best empirical performance for latent planning on 2D navigation tasks~\citep{terver2026drivessuccessphysicalplanning}, outperforming DINOv3~\citep{dinov3} and V-JEPA2~\citep{assran2025vjepa2selfsupervisedvideo}.
-Given an observation, the backbone produces spatial features $e_t \in \mathbb{R}^{M \times D}$.
+\paragraph{Visual encoder.} We consider two encoder setups for the visual encoder $\mathcal{E}^s_\phi$: \begin{itemize} \item A \textbf{frozen pretrained} visual backbone with a lightweight projector: We use DINOv2~\citep{oquab2024dinov2} as the backbone.\footnote{We choose DINOv2 because it has shown the best empirical performance for latent planning on 2D navigation tasks~\citep{terver2026drivessuccessphysicalplanning}, outperforming DINOv3~\citep{dinov3} and V-JEPA2~\citep{assran2025vjepa2selfsupervisedvideo}.} Given an observation, the backbone produces spatial features $e_t \in \mathbb{R}^{M \times D}$.
 We add a trainable lightweight CNN projector $\mathcal{P}_\phi$ on top of the backbone, leading to

-where we usually choose $m_v \le N$ and $d_v \le D$.
+where we usually choose $m_v \le M$ and $d_v \le D$.
 The projector may reduce spatial resolution (pooling/striding), channel dimension, or both, encouraging abstraction and reducing computation. \item A ResNet~\citep{He2015DeepRL} trained \textbf{from scratch}, producing features $z_t^v \in \mathbb{R}^{m_v \times d_v}$ directly. \end{itemize}

 \paragraph{Predictor.} We use a ViT~\citep{dosovitskiy2021vit} as the dynamics predictor $f_\theta$.
 When available, proprioceptive states $p_t \in \mathbb{R}^{n_p}$ are encoded via $\mathcal{E}^p_\xi: \mathbb{R}^{n_p} \to \mathbb{R}^{d_{p}}$ and concatenated with each visual spatial feature.
 To condition on actions, we concatenate the action embeddings $z_t^a=\mathcal{E}^a_\psi(a_t)\in\mathbb{R}^{d_a}$ with the visual and proprioceptive embeddings before passing them to the predictor.
 We apply a temporal causal attention mask so tokens at time $t$ attend only to frames $\{t-K,\dots,t-1\}$, enabling frame-level autoregressive prediction.